NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/registries/acr_configuration.md

       Username: The service principal app id
       Password: The service principal password

-To add an azure registry credential, invoke anchore-cli as follows:
+To add an azure registry credential, invoke nextlinux-cli as follows:

-`anchore-cli registry add --registry-type <Type> <Registry> <Username> <Password>`
+`nextlinux-cli registry add --registry-type <Type> <Registry> <Username> <Password>`

-Once a registry has been added, any image that is added (e.g. `anchore-cli image add <Registry>/some/repo:sometag`) will use the provided credential to download/inspect and analyze the image.
+Once a registry has been added, any image that is added (e.g. `nextlinux-cli image add <Registry>/some/repo:sometag`) will use the provided credential to download/inspect and analyze the image.